-Members are advised that delivery of the Peace IV Action Plan is ongoing until 31 December 2022.
-There remains a role for the existing Peace IV Partnership to conclude delivery of the remaining activities under Peace IV programme.
+Members were advised that delivery of the Peace IV Action Plan is ongoing until 31 December 2022.
+There remained a role for the existing Peace IV Partnership to conclude delivery of the remaining activities under Peace IV programme.

-The newly established PEACE PLUS Partnership will commence the process of designing the PEACE PLUS Action Plan.
-This ensures that the PEACE PLUS Action Plan can build upon the Peace IV programme.
+The newly established PEACE PLUS Partnership would commence the process of designing the PEACE PLUS Action Plan.
+This ensured that the PEACE PLUS Action Plan could build upon the Peace IV programme.

-Given the potential for duplication of membership on both partnerships scheduling of meetings will be coordinated whilst both partnerships exist to ensure efficient time management for all partnership Members and Officers.
+Given the potential for duplication of membership on both partnerships scheduling of meetings would be coordinated whilst both partnerships exist to ensure efficient time management for all partnership Members and Officers.